Test Your Tank Water

 14 physical & chemical — EC, TDS, Hardness, Alkalinity, Calcium, Magnesium, Sodium, Potassium, Chloride, Sulphate + more

-Turbidity, pH & Apparent Colour
+Turbidity, pH (indicative) & Apparent Colour

 Nitrate & Ammonia